 The same could be said for any physical objective really, fat intake is important for health.

 Being healthy allows you to train and do the things you need to do to get the result you seek.

 Low fat diets for prolonged periods of time obviously make people hungrier because of this.
-However, high fat diets for prolonged periods of time may also negate this effec of feeling satisfied so you might over eat.
+However, high fat diets for prolonged periods of time may also negate this effect of feeling satisfied, so you might overeat.

 Being the moderate that I aim, I typically recommend a moderate intake of fat.
-Here’s the cole’s notes version but I think you should read past this bit (even if this is a long article):
+Here’s a recapped short version but I think you should read past this bit (even if this is a long article):

 For a 135 lbs woman this would be about 54-68 g a day total.
 Or more easily counted: 3-5 thumb sized servings a day (mentioned at the bottom of this article).